What business rates are

 Anyone using a building or part of a building for non-domestic purposes has to pay business rates.

 The government sets the rate in the pound (also called the multiplier) for the whole of England.
-This is effective from 1 April each year.
-We use this to calculate the rates payable for the year, before the deduction of any reliefs.
+We use this to calculate the rates payable for the year before the deduction of any reliefs.
+The multiplier is effective from 1 April each year.

-To calculate your business rates, we multiply the rateable value of your property by the annual multiplier set by government.
+To calculate your business rates, we multiply the rateable value of your property by the multiplier set by government.
+We then issue bills and collect business rates on behalf of the government.

-Read our business rates notes for more advice or view business rate information on GOV.UK.
+You can read our business rates notes for more details, or view business rate information on GOV.UK.

 Revaluations are carried out to reflect changes in the property market.
-This means that business rates bills are based on more up-to-date information.
+This means that business rates bills are based on more up-to-date details.

 Finding your rateable value

-You can now see the future rateable value for your property.
-This means you can get an estimate of what your 2023/24 business rates bill may be.
+You can find the rateable value of any property that is assessed for business rates online.
+This means that you can get an estimate of what your business rates bill may be.

 What to do if you think your rateable value is too high

-From 1 April 2023, you'll need to use a business rates valuation account to tell the VOA you think your rateable value is too high.
+To tell the VOA you think your rateable value is too high, you need a business rates valuation account on GOV.UK.
 You must carry on paying your business rates as normal until a decision has been made.

 What to do if your property details need updating

-To tell the VOA about changes to your property details (such as floor area sizes and parking) you need a business rates valuation account.
-If the VOA accept your changes they'll update the current and future valuations.
+To tell the VOA about changes to your property details (such as floor area sizes and parking) you need a business rates valuation account on GOV.UK.

 The VOA bases most rateable values on an estimate of what it would cost to rent a property for a year, starting on a certain date.